 That caused Fraw to pause in thought for a moment, considering the insignia on Unit Gamma's shoulder.
 "Did the Zeon give her a nickname as well?"

-"That they did, especially when they found out she was a woman."
-Sleggar confirmed.
-"They call her the Valkyrie of Riah."
+"That they did," Sleggar confirmed.
+"They call her the Hawk of Londinium."

 "There you are!" the voice of Mirai hollered as its owner came stepping up, past the few techs and mechanics in the hangar, to the trio.
 Her gazed was centered on Sleggar and, as usual, it was not a warm one.